glenasmith/cjug-angular-2-demo/README.md

 * Run `ng serve` to run the application
 * Point your browser at [localhost:4200](http://localhost:4200/news)

+## YouTube Deep Dive

+If you enjoyed this talk, you can subscribe to my [YouTube Channel](https://www.youtube.com/c/freshbytecode), and for specific Angular 2.0 stuff, checkout my [Learn Angular 2.0 in 21 Days for Java Devs](https://www.youtube.com/playlist?list=PLix-OafSjpFmq9K8eItC6bFSgz-732Rkn) playlist.

+And if "too much Glen ain't enough", there's also tons of interesting stuff on my [blog](http://blogs.bytecode.com.au/glen/) and [twitter](https://www.youtube.com/c/freshbytecode).

 ## Screenshots

 ![News items fetched from Http](screenshot-1.png)

 ![Forms and Databinding](screenshot-2.png)

+# The Standard Blurb you get with Angular CLI projects

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.10.